kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 Due to the fact that there is no extra overhead of libraries like jQuery or React re-rendering happening on the client side, the webpage is blazingly fast.

 ## Design
+Assuming you're at most a full-stack developer, you're going to want to have a simple website.
+Your primary goal should be to show off your projects and experience.
+Therefore, the design should be straight forward and the website should be easy to navigate.
+Having said that, it is a good idea to make your website look at least somewhat appealing.

+Note: